 In making this judgment, the Parent Company determines whether the rent concessions granted has changed the scope of the lease, or the consideration thereof, that was not part of the original terms and conditions of the lease.
 The Parent Company assessed that the lease concessions it granted to lessees qualify as lease modifications since the terms and conditions under the corresponding lease contracts have been modified by the waiver and therefore, is a lease modification under PFRS 16.
-The Parent Company accounted these lease concessions as a new lease from the effective date of the modification and recognized remaining lease payments on a straight-line basis over the remaining lease term in the statement of comprehensive income for the years ended December 31, 2021 and 2020.
+The Parent Company accounted these lease concessions as a new lease from the effective date of the modification and recognized remaining lease payments on a straight-line basis over the remaining lease term in the statement of comprehensive income for the years ended December 31, 2022 and 2021.

-The rent concessions granted by the Parent company for the years ended December 31, 2021 and 2020 amounted to ₱149.87 million and ₱166.54 million, respectively.
+The rent concessions granted by the Parent company for the years ended December 31, 2022 and 2021 amounted to P63.15 million and P149.87 million, respectively (see Note 24).